-

 At that point, repairs are often costly.

-A Tree Risk Assessment looks at the whole tree, not just what is visible.
+Tree Risk Assessment evaluates the entire tree, not just visible parts.

 Structure, balance, and surroundings are reviewed.